 UN INT Intro Text w/ Centered Large Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-In response to the footage, the Department of Agriculture and Water Resources has suspended the company's export licence.
-We must push for this suspension to become a permanent ban on all live-animal exports.
+In response to the footage, the Department of Agriculture and Water Resources has cancelled the company's export licence as well as that of its subsidiary EMS Rural Exports.
+We must push for these cancellations to be the first step towards a permanent ban on all live-animal exports.

 © Jo-Anne McArthur / We Animals